 If you have multiple prep areas and pick-up areas in your kitchen, setting up individual printers helps you keep orders organized.
 You can program printers to print hot and cold items at separate stations and set up a receipt printer to print sticky labels with delivery information to enclose bags.

 Busy kitchens may prefer KDS screens in place of kitchen printers.
 These screens can separate orders by prep area and have the added benefit of color-coding orders as they are completed.
 This helps keep everyone on the same page.
 Using a KDS also gives you searchable data points to gauge the efficiency of your kitchen operation so that you can quickly identify opportunities for improvement.
+Finally, they can help integrate and plan food cooking periods so your kitchen operates more efficiently during a business rush.

 Besides the significant downside of paying high commission fees, working with third-party delivery apps means you won’t get any of that customer data.
 For a ghost kitchen, customer data is precious.
 It shows you where your most frequent customers are located, how far your food is traveling, and if repeat customers order the same things or respond to specials and promotions.
 Like delivery management software, CRM tools may not be something you need right away, but you will want to add them as your business grows.
 Most restaurant POS systems have CRM tools.